 Two-ways constraints relation It is a binary relation imposing a constraint between nodes a and b.
 In a two ways relation, a can be used to determine b or, indifferently, b can be used to determine a, e.g. the parallelism relation between lines in a variational drafting system.

-Attachment relation It is a hierarchical binary relation linking the entities a and b, where a is the main node and b is the dependent node.
-The nodes b constitutes a source of additional information about a, without imposing any constraint, e.g. the relation between a part and the document with his textual description in a general CAD system.
-Another example of attachment relation is the link between a document in a word processor and a chart or a picture placed in the document as an OLE object.
+Attachment relation: It is a hierarchical binary relation linking the entities a and b, where a is the main node and b is the dependent node.
+The nodes b constitute a source of additional information about a, without imposing any constraint, e.g., the relation between a part and the document with its textual description in a general CAD system.
+Another example of an attachment relation is the link between a document in a word processor and a chart or a picture placed in the document as an OLE object.

-Sequence relation It is a binary relation describing a dependence, temporal, algorithmic or historical between node a and node b, where a always precede b, e.g. one of the relations between the form feature HOLE and form feature EXTRUDE in a form-features system, where the hole is placed on the extruded volume.
+Sequence relation: It is a binary relation describing a dependence, temporal, algorithmic, or historical between node a and node b, where a always precedes b, e.g., one of the relations between the form feature HOLE and form feature EXTRUDE in a form-features system, where the hole is placed on the extruded volume.

 Reference relation It is a binary relation describing the link between the node b and the node b, where a constitutes the original version of the information or data and b is an instance or a copy of a; e.g. the relation between the instance of a standard SCREW in a mechanical design model and the original SCREW model in a catalog or library where it is defined and described with attributes, price, availability, etc.

 Relations of each type are used and generated in each phase of the design process to connect whole models or single numerical data.
-Analyzing a software system userinterface, it is possible to verify that different kind of relations are referred with different names; some names are chosen by software developers directly from the designer technical language or within the specific lexicon of the application context, other names are mathematical terms or come from implementation details.
+Analyzing a software system user interface, it is possible to verify that different kinds of relations are referred to with different names; some names are chosen by software developers directly from the designer’s technical language or within the specific lexicon of the application context, other names are mathematical terms or come from implementation details.
 These discrepancies can make the software system harder to learn and to use for users.

 3. OPERATIONS ON RELATIONS

-During the design process, designers produce, correlate, organize and collect a huge quantity of digital information.
-All this information is stored in a form that can vary from a strongly structured set of data, managed by a well integrated set of software systems, to a group of heterogeneous data produced by different software systems and located on different computers.
+During the design process, designers produce, correlate, organize, and collect a huge quantity of digital information.
+All this information is stored in a form that can vary from a strongly structured set of data, managed by a well-integrated set of software systems, to a group of heterogeneous data produced by different software systems and located on different computers.
 In all these cases, many relations exist over the data used and produced by the designer during his activities.
-All these relations should be visible, accessible and manageable by the designer, within the model consistency rules and according the local policies rules.
-It is important, for the designer, to maintain the control over all relations connecting data, software, part libraries, symbol catalogues, versions, etc. Therefore, the software system should support at least a minimal set of basic operations on every kind of relation.
+All these relations should be visible, accessible, and manageable by the designer, within the model consistency rules and according to the local policies rules.
+It is important for the designer to maintain control over all relations connecting data, software, part libraries, symbol catalogs, versions, etc. Therefore, the software system should support at least a minimal set of basic operations on every kind of relation.

-It is possible to identify a set of basic operations on relations covering all the designers needs.
-These operations should be chosen so that a complex operation on relations can be express as a sequence of them.
+It is possible to identify a set of basic operations on relations covering all the designers’ needs.
+These operations should be chosen so that a complex operation on relations can be expressed as a sequence of them.
 Analyzing the existing software systems, it is possible to identify these basic operations.
-They are called with different names in each context and implemented with different userinterfaces, with relevant differences on every software system and for every relation type.
+They are called with different names in each context and implemented with different user interfaces, with relevant differences on every software system and for every relation type.
 Performing this analysis for the design context, we identify the following set of operations:

 Editing This operation groups the basic activities on relations, such as creation, modification end deletion of relations.
-As for any other type of information stored in computer system these activities should be controlled by a set of rules, context dependent, in order to preserve the integrity and meaning of the overall structure and to respect security policies.
-Under the “editing” label, we include also the management of relations attributes and state.
-In many contexts and applications, the state of a relation and their attributes are as important as the relation itself.
-Esempio
+As for any other type of information stored in a computer system, these activities should be controlled by a set of rules, context-dependent, in order to preserve the integrity and meaning of the overall structure and to respect security policies.
+Under the “editing” label, we also include the management of relations attributes and state.
+In many contexts and applications, the state of a relation and its attributes are as important as the relation itself.

-Browsing This operation correspond to the ability to navigate throw relations following references like in a hypertext and inquiring relations attributes and linked nodes.
-In a more advanced use, browsing activity require, to the software system, the capability to evaluate and display the exact or estimated sensitivity area for a given node or relation.
-The sensitivity area of a given node a is defined as the set of nodes and relations that are affected by a change to the node a.
-In many design activities, it is fundamental to have an exact or estimated map for the impact of a modification to a node or to a relation before to perform the change.
+This operation corresponds to the ability to navigate through relations following references like in a hypertext and inquiring about relation attributes and linked nodes.
+In a more advanced use, browsing activity requires the software system to have the capability to evaluate and display the exact or estimated sensitivity area for a given node or relation.
+The sensitivity area of a given node a is defined as the set of nodes and relations that are affected by a change to node a.
+In many design activities, it is fundamental to have an exact or estimated map for the impact of a modification to a node or to a relation before performing the change.
 Therefore the software system should be able to generate such map starting from an entity, following outgoing relations, according their orientation, and selecting the reached entities according a given set of rules.
-The results should then be reported to the user in a graphical or textual description, human readable.
-Another activity classified in the browsing operation is the measuring of the path length, as collection of relations connecting two nodes.
+The results should then be reported to the user in a graphical or textual description, human-readable.
+Another activity classified in the browsing operation is the measurement of the path length, as the collection of relations connecting two nodes.

 Viewing and zooming.
-This operation translates internal data structures and links in a textual, hypertextual or graphical form, human readable.
+This operation translates internal data structures and links in a textual, hypertextual, or graphical form, making it human-readable.
 In order to be useful, the simple viewing of a relational structure has to be enhanced with zooming functions.
-This implies activities like detailing, abstracting and filtering.
+This implies activities like detailing, abstracting, and filtering.
 Even in this operation, the behavior should be driven by a set of rules defined for the specific context and aligned with the existing security policies.

-Validating This operation applies a set of general and/or context-specific rules in order to assert and certificate the integrity and validity of a set of relations and nodes.
-Not only it is important to check for dangling links, but also to apply syntactic and semantic rules in order to verify the type and the state of nodes referred by relations.
-In many contexts it is also important to monitor vital or strategic relations in order to ensure the validity of the general structure.
-Furthermore, for some application can be of interest to audit and log the use of some relation, in order to identify and to document “who”, “when” and “how” data in the model are used.
+Validating.
+This operation applies a set of general and/or context-specific rules in order to assert and certify the integrity and validity of a set of relations and nodes.
+Not only is it important to check for dangling links, but also to apply syntactic and semantic rules in order to verify the type and the state of nodes referred to by relations.
+In many contexts, it is also important to monitor vital or strategic relations in order to ensure the validity of the general structure.
+Furthermore, for some applications, it can be of interest to audit and log the use of some relation, in order to identify and document “who”, “when”, and “how” data in the model are used.

-Publishing: This operation made available a set of relations and nodes outside of the software system mainly for documentation purpose.
-Publishing CAD data is becoming increasingly important in order to make information visible and accessible within of the enterprise Intranets or, in some case, for the whole Internet.
+Publishing: This operation made available a set of relations and nodes outside of the software system, mainly for documentation purposes.
+Publishing CAD data is becoming increasingly important in order to make information visible and accessible within the enterprise Intranets or, in some cases, for the whole Internet.
 The traditional publishing tools, designed to produce technical documentation and reports to be distributed in digital or printed format, are now being replaced by a new generation of software tools able, on request, to extract the required information and publish it in real-time.
-These tools are mainly oriented to the digital formats and are intended to support the network access.
+These tools are mainly oriented to the digital formats and are intended to support network access.
 This approach definitively solves the old problem of consistency between the original model and the data available to the reader of the publication.
-In this operation, the information, relations and nodes, are converted statically or dynamically on a textual or a graphical format.
+In this operation, the information, relations, and nodes are converted statically or dynamically into a textual or graphical format.
 The emerging standards are the HTML language and the standard 3D description language (VRML).
-The publishing operations must be performed preserving the existing policies rules defined in the publishing organization.
+The publishing operations must be performed while preserving the existing policies and rules defined in the publishing organization.

 4. INTERACTION WITH RELATIONS

-As previously highlighted, software systems currently available to users in the design area offer partial and inappropriate tools for the interaction and the management of relations.
-In general, these interaction tools are heterogeneous and insufficient in order to satisfy the users needs.
+As previously highlighted, software systems currently available to users in the design area offer partial and inappropriate tools for the interaction and management of relations.
+In general, these interaction tools are heterogeneous and insufficient in order to satisfy the users’ needs.

-The growing complexity level of the new integrated design systems requires a more coordinate and uniform approach, able to simplify the access to the information through relations.
+The growing complexity level of the new integrated design systems requires a more coordinated and uniform approach, able to simplify access to the information through relations.

-Even if can be considered the simplest operation on data, when available, it is frequently implemented by hidden or complex commands.
+Even if it can be considered the simplest operation on data, when available, it is frequently implemented by hidden or complex commands.
 The emerging standard is the “Properties tabbed window” proposed by Microsoft Windows.
-This presentation technique allows a simple and direct access to all the information describing the node and to all its attributes and, in many cases support also some modification to the node and to the relation connected to that node.
+This presentation technique allows a simple and direct access to all the information describing the node and to all its attributes, and, in many cases, supports also some modification to the node and to the relation connected to that node.

-Tabular description: This representation shows a list of nodes and relations in a table similarly to the tabular representations used in databases systems (Fig. 2).
-This technique is used in many systems and is usually preferred for the visualization of and interaction with data, even in big quantity, that is homogeneous and well structured.
+Tabular description: This representation shows a list of nodes and relations in a table, similar to the tabular representations used in database systems (Fig. 2).
+This technique is used in many systems and is usually preferred for the visualization of and interaction with data, even in large quantities, that is homogeneous and well structured.
 The B.O.M., Bill of Materials, is a typical example of a tabular description automatically produced by a CAD system.

-Hypertextual description: Traditionally, hypertextual descriptions were used by software system only for online helps.
-These representations are now used also for other types of information.
-The diffusion of Internet and of its standards, such as the HTML and VRML languages, is suggesting new and more powerful ways to use these techniques.
-Furthermore, the recent diffusion of Intranet and Intranet servers, now easily connectable to a database, is now supporting a fast and effective diffusion of these techniques.
-All the main CAD systems on the market include now a converter to the VRML format.
+Hypertextual description: Traditionally, hypertextual descriptions were used by software systems only for online help.
+These representations are now also used for other types of information.
+The diffusion of the Internet and of its standards, such as the HTML and VRML languages, is suggesting new and more powerful ways to use these techniques.
+Furthermore, the recent diffusion of Intranet and Intranet servers, now easily connectable to a database, is supporting a fast and effective diffusion of these techniques.
+All the main CAD systems on the market now include a converter to the VRML format.

 Graphical descriptions: It is a graphical representation, usually a planar graph, of a set of nodes and relations.
-Many research activities have been done in recent years on the graph visualization problem (Di Battista, et al., 1994) but, from the CAD perspective, the problem is still open.
-When the complexity of the structure is more than trivial, the graphical description looses its readability characteristics and become unusable.
-An effective graphical representation of complex structure can be obtained only for hierarchical structures (trees) or for graphs strongly structured in subgraphs.
-The graphical description is usually proposed as the representation most close to the designer language and knowledge.
-Usually the graphical representation constitutes the preferred a near complete set of operation on relations and nodes.
+Many research activities have been done in recent years on the graph visualization problem (Di Battista et al., 1994), but, from the CAD perspective, the problem is still open.
+When the complexity of the structure is more than trivial, the graphical description loses its readability characteristics and becomes unusable.
+An effective graphical representation of a complex structure can be obtained only for hierarchical structures (trees) or for graphs strongly structured in subgraphs.
+The graphical description is usually proposed as the representation most close to the designer’s language and knowledge.
+Usually, the graphical representation constitutes a near-complete set of operations on relations and nodes.

 6. CONCLUSIONS

-Software systems following these guidelines will constitute a true integrated environment of specialized modules, rather than a chain of connected systems, and will provide the user with the ability of accessing to all the information represented within the “master model”.
+Software systems that follow these guidelines will constitute a true integrated environment of specialized modules, rather than a chain of connected systems, and will provide the user with the ability to access all the information represented in the “master model”.

 7. REFERENCES